 - They were discovered by the scientist Robert Hooke.

-- The largest known cells are ostrich eggs.
-They can weigh over three pounds.
+- One of the largest known cells is the ostrich egg which can weigh over three pounds.

 - When many cells of the same kind are together in a group, it's call tissue.

-- The word cell comes from the Latin word cellula, which means small room.
+- The word cell comes from the Latin word cellula, which means small compartment.

 - Humans actually carry more bacteria cells than human cells.
 Yuck!